LetsCodeItLLC/save-svg-as-png-3/README.md

-# saveSvgAsPng2
+# save-svg-png-ext
 This project combined original code and fileSaver's code.
 So, the download method has enhanced and no DataURL size limits in the browser.

 ## Installation

 ```
-npm install saveSvgPng2
+npm install save-svg-png-ext
 ```

 ## Prerequisites

-SaveSvgAsPng relies on JavaScript promises, so any browsers that don't natively support the standard `Promise` object will need to have a polyfill.
+save-svg-png-ext relies on JavaScript promises, so any browsers that don't natively support the standard `Promise` object will need to have a polyfill.

 ## Usage